thunderbird89/esf/stories/story-knock-knock.md

 > "Correct, Mr. President.
 Your pilots will operate under strategic and tactical guidance from Federation command structure, but deployment authority remains with national militaries.
 This is an Earth defense operation."

 > "Good.
 That's good."
 Trump's hands moved as he spoke.
-"We're not handing over command to some—no offense—to some computer.
+"We're not handing over command to some - no offense - to some computer.
 Our pilots, our aircraft, we're coordinating but we're flying them."

 > "Understood, Mr. President.
 I will provide targeting data, threat assessment, and tactical recommendations.
 Your pilots execute."

 General Guetlein spoke up.

-> "Sir, the training squadrons—those pilots aren't fully certified yet.
+> "Sir, the training squadrons - those pilots aren't fully certified yet.
 We'd be pushing them into combat ahead of schedule."

 > "Then we push them."
 Trump's tone left no room for argument.
 "Dave, can they fly the aircraft?"